 We’re here to remove that pressure and give you the helping hand you need.
 On our page, you can find useful guides that walk you through the process of making all manner of claims, from how to sue your employer to how to sue the council.

 And for more support, our friendly advisers are on hand 24 hours a day, 7 days per week to answer any questions you may have.
-If you wanted to make a claim, they can help you with that too by offering you a free case check.
+If you want to make a claim, they can help you with that too by offering you a free case check.

 You can reach them by: